Corporate Public Relations

 AgScape board members include representatives from Monsanto and Syngenta as well as representatives from the Beef Farmers of Ontario, the Dairy Farmers of Ontario, and the Government of Ontario.

-Update – April 27, 2019: The group Academic Integrity presented their petition (now closed), signed by over 1800 people, asking the University of Saskatchewan Chancellor to “intervene to stop administration obstruction of the freedom of information commissioners recommendations”.
+- In April 2019, the group Academic Integrity presented their petition (now closed), signed by over 1800 people, asking the University of Saskatchewan Chancellor to “intervene to stop administration obstruction of the freedom of information commissioners recommendations”.
 Click here for video of the group explaining their efforts.

 - Tracking the Agrichemical Industry Propaganda Network, U.S Right to Know, April 2019.
 Catalogue of investigations into organizations and spokespeople.